cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 }
 ```

-Read our docs to learn more about [recording test results](http://on.cypress.io/recording-project-runs) to the [Cypress Dashboard](/guides/dashboard/introduction).
+Read the docs on [recording test results](http://on.cypress.io/recording-project-runs) to the [Cypress Dashboard](/guides/dashboard/introduction) to learn more.

 ### Specifying a custom `cypress.json` config file